 This Roasted Root Vegetable Stew is a healthy, easy and delicious way to clean out your fridge of odd bits and ends that need using up!
 Simply dice and season your veggies then pop in the oven, to transform your basic blend of root vegetables into tender and caramelised pieces.
 While the veggies roast, the tomato sauce comes together quickly and effortlessly on the stove top, ready to welcome the roasted veggies once you’re all set! | Gluten Free + Vegan + Paleo Friendly (just ditch the beans!)

 Can I interest you in a big ol’ pot of healthy, hearty goodness to keep you warm and full this winter?
+While Roasted Root Vegetables are already delicious on their own – this recipe takes them to a new level!
 It’s chock full of root veggies that have been seasoned and roasted until caramelised and delicious then mixed in with classic tomato sauce.

 ✔️ simple ingredients –> big flavours